 - Local area promotion through flyers and posters, billboards and public transport advertising

-- Partnerships with local organisations, similar attractions, ticket agencies and more
+- Partnerships with local organizations, similar attractions, ticket agencies and more

 4. Turn incentives into new invitations to support